Vietnam.vn - Nền tảng quảng bá Việt Nam

 Replicating the model of raising silver pomfret fish

-Seeing the practical effectiveness of Mr. Phuong's conversion from 2-phase shrimp farming to commercial catfish farming, many shrimp farming households in the hamlet have learned the farming techniques and successfully converted to commercial catfish farming, bringing high economic efficiency.
+Seeing the practical effectiveness of Mr. Phuong's conversion from 2-stage shrimp farming to commercial catfish farming, many shrimp farming households in the hamlet have learned the farming techniques and successfully converted to commercial catfish farming, bringing high economic efficiency.

 A typical example is Mr. Le Huu Duc, in Hamlet 6 of the commune, who has successfully converted 13,000m2 of industrial shrimp farming ponds to commercial catfish farming for more than 5 years now.